codetricity/tpreview/README.md

 ## SC2 example

 Read about [limitations using dio  with the SC2](docs/sc2/sc2_problems.md).
-The application provides an example using http that works with the SC2.
+The application provides an example using the Dart package [http](https://pub.dev/packages/http) that works with the SC2.

+Using http with the SC2 has a problem with the error `Connection closed before full header was received`.

+This appears to be a [known issue](https://github.com/flutter/flutter/issues/41573) with Dart and Flutter.

+The application appears to work despite the error.

 ## Status